 This call is free to enter.
 Submissions will be considered for inclusion in a physical exhibition at the Arvada Center in 2021.
-The deadline is currently open and will remain open throughout Colorado's continuing coronavirus response measures.
+The deadline to submit work is 11:59 pm on Saturday, October 31.

 This tumultuous period of social distancing, isolation, quarantine, cancellations, and closures is having an immense impact on the art community and society at large.
 While we are still very early in this new era, we are already beginning to see how these changes in our daily lives are shifting the work and art practices of local creatives.
 The Arvada Center Galleries is planning a future exhibition (2021) of artworks created during this time by Colorado artists who are sheltering and creating at home.
 This exhibition submission is open to all Colorado artists working in all media, concepts, and processes.